-- 73. Based on the foregoing, the information compromised in the Data Breach is significantly more valuable than the loss of, for example, credit card information in a retailer data breach because, there, victims can cancel or close credit and debit card accounts.
-The information compromised in this Data Breach is impossible to "close" and difficult, if not impossible, to change-Social Security numbers, dates of birth, and names. - 74.
+- 59. Based on the foregoing, the information stolen in the Data Breach is significantly more valuable than the loss of, for example, credit card information in a retailer data breach because, there, victims can cancel or close credit and debit card accounts.
+The information compromised in this Data Breach is impossible to "close" and difficult, if not impossible, to change-Social Security numbers and names. - 60.
 This data demands a much higher price on the black market.
-Martin Walter, senior director at cybersecurity firm RedSeal, explained, "Compared to credit card information, personally identifiable information and Social Security numbers are worth more than 10x on the black market." - 75.
-Among other forms of fraud, identity thieves may obtain driver's licenses, government benefits, medical services, and housing or even give false information to police. - 76.
+Martin Walter, senior director at cybersecurity firm RedSeal, explained, "Compared to credit card information, personally identifiable information and Social Security numbers are worth more than 10x on the black market." - 61.
+Among other forms of fraud, identity thieves may obtain driver's licenses, government benefits, medical services, and housing or even give false information to police. - 62.
 The fraudulent activity resulting from the Data Breach may not come to light for years.
-There may be a time lag between when harm occurs versus when it is discovered, and also between when PII is stolen and when it is used.
+There may be a time lag between when harm occurs versus when it is discovered, and also between when Private Information is stolen and when it is used.
 According to the U.S. Government Accountability Office ("GAO"), which conducted a study regarding data breaches:

 [L]aw enforcement officials told us that in some cases, stolen data may be held for up to a year or more before being used to commit identity theft.
 Further, once stolen data have been sold or posted on the Web, fraudulent use of that information may continue for years.
-As a result, studies that attempt to measure the harm resulting from data breaches cannot necessarily rule out all future harm.27
+As a result, studies that attempt to measure the harm resulting from data breaches cannot price-of-stolen-credit-card-numbers.html necessarily rule out all future harm.22